Language Tour

 Assertions with require

-require is a builtin checked by the typechecker: the first argument must be bool.
-If it’s false, the program aborts.
+require is checked by the typechecker (first argument must be bool).
+If it’s false, execution aborts and the run returns a classified failure result.

 fn main() {